dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 --- abstract

 This document defines a mechanism based on COSE signatures to provide and verify the provenance of YANG data, so it is possible to verify the origin and integrity of a dataset, even when those data are going to be processed and/or applied in workflows where a crypto-enabled data transport directly from the original data stream is not available.
-As the application of evidence-based OAM automation and the use of tools such as AI/ML grow, provenance validation becomes more relevant in all scenarios.
+As the application of evidence-based OAM automation and the use of tools such as AI/ML grow, provenance validation becomes more relevant in all scenarios, in support of the assuring the origin and integritu of datasets and/or data streams.
 The use of compact signatures facilitates the inclusion of provenance strings in any YANG schema requiring them.

 --- middle